-What is here said of Taxes and Armies, may be said of the Suspension of the Habras Curpus Act.
-They complain of the Suspension as a heavy Evil; and, by their incessant Plots and Rebellions, make long and frequent Suspensions inevitable.
-By their eternal Designs and Attacks upon us, they force us upon the next Means of Self-preservation; and then complain of Oppression, because we will not suffer them to oppress and destroy us.
-It is therefore owing to them that the Subject is taken from under the Protection of the Common Law, and left to the Diferetion of the Court.
+What is here said of taxes and armies, may be said of the suspension of the Habeas Corpus Act.
+They complain of suspension as a heavy evil; and by their incessant plots and rebellions, make long and frequent suspensions inevitable.
+By their eternal designs and attacks upon us, they force us upon the next means of self-preservation; and then complain of oppression, because we will not suffer them to oppress and destroy us.
+It is therefore owing to them, that the subject is taken from under the protection of the common law, and left to the discretion of the court.
 Who says that this is desirable?
-But who makes it necessary, or gives a Pretence for it?
+But who makes it necessary, or gives a pretence for it?

-We were all justly filled with the Apprehension of losing Gibraliar, and thought that no Doom was too bad for the Traytor that had agreed to give it up, (if there ever were such a Traytor in his Majetty's Service;) and the Conspirators exclaimed as loudly as any.
-But behold their Baseness and Intincerity in this, as in other Complaints, and their extensive Enmity to their Country in every Instance!
-By the Conspiracy it appears, that they laboured with foreign Powers to have Gibraliar taken from Great Britein, on purpose to engage the Nation to part with their Government and their Religion, in Resentment for the Loss of that single, though important Fortres.
+We were all justly filled with the apprehension of losing Gibraltar, and thought that no doom was too bad for the traitor that had agreed to give it up (if there ever were such a traitor in his Majesty's service); and the conspirators exclaimed as loudly as any.
+But behold their baseness and insincerity in this, as in other complaints, and their extensive enmity to their country in every instance!
+By the conspiracy it appears, that they laboured with foreign powers to have Gibraltar taken from Great Britain, on purpose to engage the nation to part with their government and their religion, in resentment for the loss of that single though important fortress.

-The late Management of the South-Sea was another Topick of Refentment and Complaint, and a just one, whatever unjust Uses the Confesrators made of it.
-It is reasonable to believe, that in their Hearts they rejoiced in it, fince from the universal Displeasure, Consusion, and Losses, occasioned by it, and from the Buterness caused by those Losses, they drew Hopes and a good Omen to their Conspiracy, which else must have been impotent and languithing.
-The tender and flow Profecution of the execrable Managers, the gentle Punishment inflicted upon them, and the obvious Difficulties thrown in the Way of any Punishment at all, were fresh Provocations to a plundered and abused Nation, and fresh Stimulations to the Conspirators.
-They saw, that great Numbers, who had always hated them and their Pretender, were now, under heavy Misfortune, Vol IV.

-and in the present Agonies of their Soul, brought to think not unkindly of him and his Cause, or to be entirely indifferent about it.
-They said they were undone, and could not be worse undone; and that nothing in human Shape, or in any Shape, could use them so ill as the Directors had; the execrable, rich, and unhanged Directors!
+The late management of the South-Sea was another topick of resentment and complaint, and a just one, whatever unjust uses the conspirators made of it.
+It is reasonable to believe that in their hearts they rejoiced in it, since from the universal displeasure, confusion, and losses, occasioned by it, and from the bitterness caused by those losses, they drew hopes and a good omen to their conspiracy, which else must have been impotent and languishing.
+The tender and slow prosecution of the execrable managers, the gentle punishment inflicted upon them, and the obvious difficulties thrown in the way of any punishment at all, were fresh provocations to a plundered and abused nation, and fresh stimulations to the conspirators.
+They saw, that great numbers, who had always hated them and their Pretender, were now, under heavy misfortunes, and in the present agonies of their soul, brought to think not unkindly of him and his cause, or to be entirely indifferent about it.
+They said they were undone, and could not be worse undone; and that nothing in human shape, or in any shape, could use them so ill as the directors had; the execrable, rich, and unchanged directors!

-But of all Men it least concerns the Conspirators to be noisy about the hellish Management of the South-Sea Scheme; since one of the first and most certain Consequences of the Conspiracy would have been the utter Ruin of the whole South-Sea Stock, and of all the many Thousands who have their Property in it.
-The Bank, and all other publick Funds, would have had the same Fate; nay, one of the first Steps would have been the plundering of the Bank, and the Seizure of all the Books of the great Companies.
+But of all men it least concerns the conspirators to be noisy about the hellish management of the South-Sea scheme; since one of the first and most certain consequences of the conspiracy would have been the utter ruin of the whole South-Sea stock, and of all the many thousands who have their property in it.
+The Bank, and all other publick funds, would have had the same fate; nay, one of the first steps would have been the plundering of the Bank, and the seizure of all the books of the great companies.